terrarum/treetrunks/README.md

 ## Notes
 * All auth/vuex interaction is handled by onAuthStateChanged, but might need to reinstate individual functions for login versus registration so that accurate feedback can be given to the user about successful/unsuccessful registration/login.

+## To Do
+Input for adding items
+Render items with checkbox
+Two sections - items to be done, and items done Checking an item moves it to the top of the done column Items should show a timestamp for when they are
+  Added
+  Updated
+  Marked done
+Items that are done can be archived - these are not displayed unless requested

+Everything will be stored in a list under /loggers/:userid/todos Unless that makes filtering out the archived items harder, then they'll be split into two sections